WRKT/sport-addict/README.md

 # SPORT ADDICT
-Website made with HTML, CSS, JS for training and educational purpose
+Website made with HTML, CSS, JS for training and educational purpose by CCI Campus